History of DJing: 2000s

 DJs were more virtual than ever.
-Mixtapes flooded the online world.
-DJs began to merge and network with classic DJs.
+This means that mixtapes flooded the online world and there was a boom in the number of DJs.
+This boom also meant DJs began to merge and network with classic DJs.
 The proliferation of Internet technologies have also created a culture of disc jockey enthusiast groups who proliferated social and mass media groups, however, the DJ culture has kept its underground essence in most metropolitan cities.